Yay. I got another country debut – and this time I finally set foot in South America!

 I landed at 6 am in the morning and so the immigration line was not long and the process was smooth.
 Once I got out of the luggage claim I was greeted by my pickup guide and driver and they soon took me to my hotel at Miraflores District.

-For the first few minutes, the city looks like any other Southeast Asian cities – chaotic traffic, dusty, and shabby houses.
+For the first few minutes, the city looks like any other Southeast Asian city – chaotic traffic, dusty, and shabby houses.
 It was soon that I saw houses and cars painted with bold and vibrant color combinations that got me excited and intrigued.
 When the car entered the highway by the coast I finally got to see the city’s unique feature!

 Just landed @ Lima.
 I was wrong, I thought Peru is the third world but 🇵🇪 not at all.
 It’s safe, it’s vibrant, it’s full of friendly Latinos.
 But don’t expect many Penelope Cruzes or Ricky Martins. #rickymartin #penelopcruz #peru #lima #beautiful #southamerica #coast